illyasa369/Learning-Docker/dockerComposeFormat.md

   # First service definition
   service1:

-    # Build the image using a Dockerfile located in the specified directory
+    # Build the image using a Dockerfile located in the specified directory.
+Pre-built images can be used instead (see service2).
     build: /dir/of/Dockerfile

     # Map a port on the host machine to a port inside the container